-In this previous chapter we saw that in a time of need, to commit to shorter Roadmaps of roughly 4-5 Deliverables would avoid potential disappointments and has the potential to keep us further away from wrong rabbit holes.
+In the previous chapter we saw that in a time of need, to commit to shorter Roadmaps of roughly 4-5 Deliverables would avoid potential disappointments.
+It also has the potential to keep us further away from wrong rabbit holes.

 So, if it is beneficial, maybe it should be just always done.
 In this chapter, we are going to create, define and practice a Roadmap based on shorter commitments.
 To iteratively commit to roughly 4-5 Deliverables with higher certainties, while keeping the Roadmap in mind to avoid Blockages and disappointments.

-And as there is no element of progress to it, we’d only be moving the system from one state to another.
-And that is exactly the difference between the two: Designs and solutions show static states, Roadmaps are a progress to it.
+There was also no element of progress to getting it done this way.
+We’d only be moving the system from one state to another, at once.
+And that is exactly the difference between the two: Designs and solutions show static states, Roadmaps are a progress to getting those done.

-There was nothing wrong with the design/solution we made.
+There was nothing wrong with the design/solution we thought of.
 It was only the way to get it done and the goal it was focused on.
-We would end up not resolving the immediate charging issue on time.
+We would end up not resolving the immediate charging issue any time soon.

-So instead of setting the technicality of freshness as the goal, we’ve set the charging problem as the immediate goal and near real time as the long term goal.
-And both can and will be measured by freshness.
+So instead of setting the technicality of freshness as the goal, we’ve set the charging problem as the immediate goal, and near real time as the long term goal.
+And both can and will be measured by freshness, which we already did and know it correlates to the number of incorrect charges.
 As long as we lower it, we are still hitting two birds with one stone.

 We’ve had everything we needed to start executing the Roadmap.
 In order to avoid committing to a disappointment, we only committed to one Deliverable at time.
 Starting with the one who had the most expected impact on freshness.
 Only when we were done with it, we estimated the next one and committed to it only.